 Prerequisite: Horticulture 0285.

 Continuation of Horticulture 0285.
-Students will complete the study that they began in the Fall semester.
+Students complete the study started in the Fall semester.

 0301.
 Plant Propagation (3 s.h.)
 S.